shikanime-studio/direnv-action/README.md

 # Setup Direnv GitHub Action

 Sets up `direnv` with your Nix flake and exports variables from `.envrc` into `GITHUB_ENV` for subsequent workflow steps.
+Requires Nix installed on the runner (e.g., Determinate Systems installer).

 ## Requirements